cbourke/ComputerScienceI/honors/hacks/hack6.0/readme.md

 and use *instances* of each class.

-Place both methods in a source file named `ColorUtils.java` in the package `unl.cse`.
+Place both methods in a source file named `ColorUtils.java` in the package `unl.soc`.
 For both methods, identify any and all error conditions and throw an `IllegalArgumentException` with an appropriate error message.